 On the German Side of the Crossing-Point

 [The times in this part of the article are German times – one hour ahead of French/Allied time in November 1918.
-Some have been converted from French times and as such are indicated in italics and this colour.
-For example, ‘after 3:30 am and again after 4:00 am’ – the German times for ‘after 2:30 am and again after 3:00 am’ French times.]
+Some have been converted from French times and as such are indicated in italics and in this colour.
+For example, ‘after 3:30 am and again after 4:00 am’ – are the German times for ‘after 2:30 am and again after 3:00 am’ French times.]

 The French wireless message from Foch’s Headquarters in Senlis specifying where the armistice delegation should cross the front lines would have been picked up by the Nauen radio station near Berlin after 3:30 am and again after 4:00 am on 7 November and relayed to German Army Supreme Command Headquarters in Spa (in occupied Belgium).
 Information and orders concerning the delegation were then sent to German military units in the crossing-point area.